NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Book of the Dead/Relictner Eroder.md

     desc: "`pf2:1` (divine) The relictner draws in a deep breath and holds it, temporarily suspending their biological processes and becoming undead.
 The relictner gains the undead trait and becomes immune to bleed, death effects, disease, [[Conditions/Paralyzed|Paralyzed]], poison, and sleep.
 Any such effects the relictner is currently inflicted with are suspended but take effect again once they take a breath.\n\nDeath Gasp lasts as long as the relictner holds their breath (up to 12 rounds).\n\n[[Bestiary Effects/Effect_ Death Gasp|Effect: Death Gasp]]"

   - name: "Demolition"
     desc: "`pf2:3` (divine) The relictner bellows in fury, causing the surrounding structure to collapse.
-All creatures in a @Template[emanation|distance:30] take 8d10 bludgeoning damage from falling debris (DC 31 Reflex check).
+All creatures in a 30-foot emanation take 8d10 bludgeoning damage from falling debris (DC 31 Reflex check).
 A creature that fails its save is knocked [[Conditions/Prone|Prone]].
 The area becomes difficult terrain.\n\nThe relictner can't use Demolition again for 1d4 rounds."

 ```